What Are Asbestos Trust Funds?

 You may be able to file claims with an asbestos trust fund if:

-2. Someone in your family was diagnosed with or passed away from an asbestos-related illness like mesothelioma.
+- A family member was diagnosed with or passed away from an asbestos-related illness.

 “I don’t think people quite understand how those trust funds are put together.
 The money is there.
 It has been put there to meet the needs of mesothelioma families and to pay them.
 Don’t feel guilty about it.”

-Mesothelioma compensation fund payouts can help you afford medical expenses and other costs that follow a cancer diagnosis.
+Mesothelioma compensation fund payouts can help you afford medical expenses and other costs after a cancer diagnosis.
 Asbestos payout timelines may vary, but most claims start paying out compensation in 90 days or less.

-You may also secure $1 million or more by filing asbestos lawsuits in addition to mesothelioma trust fund claims with our help.
+You may also be able to secure $1 million or more by filing asbestos lawsuits in addition to mesothelioma trust fund claims.
+Our team can help you determine all of your compensation options.

 Factors Affecting Trust Fund Compensation

-The amount of compensation you can get from asbestos trust funds depends on a few factors, including:
+The amount of compensation you can get from asbestos funds depends on a few factors, including:

-• Your diagnosis: Which asbestos-related disease you have also affects your compensation.
+- Your diagnosis: Which asbestos-related disease you have also affects your payout.
 Mesothelioma patients usually receive higher payouts since their treatments are more expensive and more intensive than those for asbestosis or lung cancer.

 An asbestos lawyer, like those at our partner law firm Simmons Hanly Conroy, can carefully consider these details to secure the highest possible payouts for you.